Andy-Gallo/projectblu/README.md

 # projectblu
-App router learning project for Andres's application
+Welcome to my App router by Vercel learning project for Andres's application